boyter/boyter.org/content/posts/sloc-cloc-code.md

 }
 {{</highlight>}}

 Which one would you think was the slowest?
 Which one the fastest?
 As you probably expected the slowest uses reflect.
 Reflection is almost always slow.
-However what is the fastest oddly enough is the loop.
+However oddly enough the fastest is the loop.
 Usually the answer to what is the fastest is whatever libraries the language ships with.
 However in this case the loop is able to avoid the length check required to see if the slices are the same length.
 Also since in the application already knows that the first byte matches we can save some addtional time by starting the loop at 1.
 How much of a saving is this?

 ```
 BenchmarkCheckByteEqualityReflect-8                                      5000000               344 ns/op